AnubhavKukreti1/Python-Programming-GEU/Readme.md

 Welcome to my Python Programming repository!

 This repository documents my learning journey as I build a strong foundation in Python programming.
-It contains programs, exercises, practice questions, tricky problems, and problem-solving challenges that I work on while learning and exploring different Python concepts.
+It contains programs, exercises, practice questions, logical problems, tricky questions, and problem-solving challenges that I work on while learning and exploring different Python concepts.

 The main goal of this repository is to learn by coding, practice consistently, improve logical thinking, understand Python concepts deeply, and gradually progress from basic concepts to advanced Python programming and practical projects.